John Inglis (civil servant): Early life

 He was born on 5 August 1820, second youngest son of David Inglis and his wife Martha (née Money).
 David Inglis had spent most of his life in India as writer, or solicitor, for the East India Company.
 His father Alexander Inglis, who originated from Kingsmills, Inverness-shire, emigrated to Charleston, South Carolina leaving his son David to be brought up in Scotland by an uncle.

-John Inglis was tutored by Rev Dr Joseph Niblock, a well known Greek scholar and educator.
+Inglis was tutored by Rev Dr Joseph Niblock, a well known Greek scholar and educator.
 He then won a place at the East India College at Haileybury, moving to study there in 1839.

 An incident at the school gives an interesting insight into the adolescence of a young man, described in later life as 'dedicated, pious, godly and 'honest'.
-On 29 May 1839 the Principal of the East India College at Haileybury, Charles Le Bas, wrote to Inglis' father:
+On 29 May 1839, the Principal of the East India College at Haileybury, Charles Le Bas, wrote to Inglis' father:

 'It is with unfeigned grief that I have to announce to you, that we have been under the afflicting necessity of rusticating your son for the remainder of the present term.
 You will doubtless recollect that, on a former occasion (Nov.
 1838), I had the painful duty of inflicting on him ... a solemn Reprimand & Admonition, for joining a late, and very turbulent party, by which much mischief was done, and several students greatly annoyed and molested.
 His recent offence is, that ... he dined at an Inn at Hoddesdon, and returned to College in a state of very questionable sobriety ... '.

 From Haileybury College he went to Calcutta where he spent two years learning local languages before being posted as assistant magistrate to Agra.